mgeduld/lear-notes/README.md

 ## Gloucester
 - The Glouchester-blinding scene is a torture scene, and Gloucester holds to give Lear time to get away!
 - Gloucester may be more shaken by Lear's actions than by anything before in his life (as must the others).
 Lear turns everyone's world entirely upsidedown.
 This may help explain Gloucester's actions--his quick mistrust of Edgar.
-- Lear, without questioning his own rightness, imposes his will on others; Gloucester accepts the will of others , without effectively questioning their rightness -- Heilman
+- Lear, without questioning his own rightness, imposes his will on others; Gloucester accepts the will of others, without effectively questioning their rightness -- Heilman
 - If Edgar is "in the court but not interested in the court (see Edgar, below), he and Gloucester may have not had much of a relationship.
 So they have to forge one in the play.
 Perhaps they don't have a previous relationship that's fallen apart.
 What the force in the play is their *first* relationship.
 Whereas Edmund is a courtier (look at how he knows all the rules of politce address in 1.i!)
 Maybe Gloucester projects himself and his hopes onto Edmund.
 He brings Edmund to court but not Edgar.
 - When Lear abocates, Gloucester's position in court is in jeopardy.
 Which may be what he's worrying about in the beginning of I.i.
 Who is more in favor, Albany or Cornwall?
 - First half: Gloucester's fall from grace.